 It can grow like a carpet across the floor of the aquarium and it can grow up the sides too.
 It does need to be trimmed every now and then in order to retain a nice shape.
 On a side note, while this can be used as carpet or aquarium flooring, Christmas moss is known for helping algae grow, which can be a problem.

 When it comes to lighting, Christmas moss does do very well in fairly high light levels, but it is not necessary.
 This stuff will grow in fairly dark conditions, but just much slower than if there is a lot of light.
 Also, while Christmas moss does do better with some CO2 injection into the water, it is not necessary.

-Once again, it will grow faster with CO2 injection, but it is not totally necessary.
+Once again, it will grow faster with CO2 injection (we have reviewed some here), but it is not totally necessary.
 A good substrate with lots of nutrients, or at least some fertilizer will help too.
 Other than that, there is really nothing that you need to know to grow Christmas moss.

 Christmas moss is a really cool plant no doubt.
 It makes for a nice green carpet or wall, it can be used in various situations, and it is pretty easy to take care of as well.
 It’s a great choice for beginners and experts alike.